TheGraphAcademy/Graph-Academy-Hub/README.md

 ## How to make changes to The Graph Hub

-The The Graph Hub is a decentralized community documentation, which allows everyone to contribute in a meaningful way.
+The Graph Hub is a decentralized community documentation, which allows everyone to contribute in a meaningful way.
 If you like to participate, follow these steps:

 1. Create a GitHub account or login with your existing account
 2. Navigate to the [The Graph Hub's GitHub repository]([https://github.com/TheGraphAcademy/Graph-Academy-Hub/)